f-munro/hut-bagger/README.md

 ##### create_db.py
 This script creates the database that will hold all of the huts and some details on each hut.
 The DOC huts API is called and all the huts are added to a JSON object.
 A database is then created using SQLite.
-I didn't use the CS50 library for thisas I was interested to learn how to use SQL without it.
+I didn't use the CS50 library for this as I was interested to learn how to use SQL without it.
 The regions for some huts are blank, so these have been replaced with 'other' to avoid any issues.
 Some regions contain a forward slash, which have also been replaced to avoid issues when using them in URLs.
 For each hut, another API is called to add extra details.